aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### SnapshotWindow

-The daily time range during which MemoryDB takes daily snapshots of the source cluster.
+The daily time range (in UTC) during which MemoryDB begins taking a daily snapshot of your cluster.

 _Required_: No